dangallichan/openMagMapper/README.md

 ## Collecting data
 This video shows the process of data collection:

 https://github.com/user-attachments/assets/a0814f2e-aca3-4d9e-8632-c6631e6f8997

-Currently we have an Arduino Nano BLE Sense Lite 33 (just because it was one that was already lying around...) that is used to get the data from a Melexis 90395 magnetometer (we have the evaluation board version: https://www.mouser.co.uk/en/ProductDetail/Melexis/EVB90395_TSSOP?qs=t7xnP681wgXpyjmR%2FlhWbw%3D%3D )
+Currently we have an **Arduino Nano BLE Sense Lite 33** (just because it was one that was already lying around...) that is used to get the data from a **Melexis 90395 magnetometer** (we have the evaluation board version: https://www.mouser.co.uk/en/ProductDetail/Melexis/EVB90395_TSSOP?qs=t7xnP681wgXpyjmR%2FlhWbw%3D%3D ).
+This is then connected via USB to a laptop running the Python code from this project repository which uses Python versions of [OpenCV](https://opencv.org/) to detect [ArUco markers](https://docs.opencv.org/4.13.0/d5/dae/tutorial_aruco_detection.html?form=MG0AV3) on both the table and the probe mount so that the magnetometer sensor location and orientation can be determined in the table coordinate system.

 ## Visualisation of simulated fields
 This is still very much at a stage of exploration to see what looks nice.
 Fields can be simulated using Python code and then three.js is used to visualise in a browser.
 The background is a photogrammetry capture generated using [https://dev.scaniverse.com/](https://dev.scaniverse.com/)

-### Example 1 -
+### Example using particles in WebGL / three.js
 https://github.com/user-attachments/assets/f7942ba3-f3f0-41c8-a8a3-554e3ba4c547